fw4spl-org/fw4spl-doc/Tutorials/src/Tuto05Mesher.rst

 **********************************************

 The fifth tutorial explains how to use several objects in an application.
-This application provides an action to creates a mesh from an image.
+This application provides an action to create a mesh from an image mask.

 .. figure:: ../media/tuto05Mesher.png
     :scale: 80